catherinekiplagat/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display current directory content including hidden fi

-les starting with .
+Display directory contents in long format with user and group IDs displayed numerically and hidden files starting with .